minio/minfs/README.md

 > Be careful, it is always possible to remove boltdb cache.
 Cache will be recreated by MinFS synchronizing metadata from the server.

+## POSIX Compatibility
+> MinFS is not a POSIX conformant filesystem and it does not intend to be one.
+MinFS is built for legacy applications that needs to access an object store but does not expect strict POSIX compatibility.
+Please use MinFS if this fits your needs.

+Use cases not suitable for MinFS use are:
+- Running a database on MinFS such as postgres, mysql etc.
+- Running virtual machines on MinFS such as qemu/kvm.
+- Running rich POSIX applications which rely on POSIX locks, Extended attribute operations etc.

+Some use cases suitable for MinFS are:
+- Serving a static web-content with NGINX, Apache2 web servers.
+- Serving as backup destination for legacy tools unable to speak S3 protocol.

 ## MinFS RPMs
 ### Minimum Requirements
 - [RPM Package Manager](http://rpm.org/)

 ### Install
 Download the pre-built RPMs from [here](https://github.com/minio/minfs/releases/tag/RELEASE.2017-02-26T20-20-56Z)
 ```sh
 yum install minfs-0.0.20170226202056-1.x86_64.rpm
 ```

 ### Update `config.json`
 Create a new `config.json` in /etc/minfs directory with your S3 server access and secret keys.

 > This example uses [play.minio.io:9000](https://play.minio.io:9000)